Skip to main content

 A talk for St Mark's day

 Mark 13.5-13 Mark or John Mark is the writer of the gospel.
 He is not one of the 12 apostles, although he was probably personally associated with Jesus and his first followers.
 It is possible that he is the ‘young man’ who flees naked from the site of the arrest of Jesus.
 It is a strange incident only recorded in Mark’s gospel (Mark 14.51-52).
 John Mark “was a Jew and, according to Paul’s letter to the Colossians, cousin to Barnabas.
 He accompanied Barnabas and Paul on their first missionary journey.
 Afterwards, he went to Cyprus with Barnabas and to Rome with first Paul and then Peter.
 Mark’s gospel is generally regarded as the earliest and was most likely written whilst he was in Rome.
 It was probably based as much on Peter’s preaching of the good news as on Mark’s own memory”.
-It is an interesting gospel reading that has been chosen for today (Mark 13.5-13), but on reflection, it makes a lot of sense Jesus is speaking here about how hard it will be to be a disciple - and M
+It is a challenging gospel reading that has been chosen for today (Mark 13.5-13), but on reflection, it makes a lot of sense Jesus is speaking here about how hard it will be to be a disciple - and Ma

 Motives for giving